yogithesymbian/c-/README.md

 -------------------

+u must be know : Basic , object oriented and advance ...

+mailto : yogirenbox33@gmail.com or yogiaw@scode.id or yochat@yogi-aw.id

-u must be know : Basic , object oriented and advance .. if u want me , to make some program or ( i can say " Freelancer " ) ok , i accept it.
+if u want me , to make some program or ( i can say " Freelancer " ) ok , i accept it.